Kanban vs Scrum vs Agile vs waterfall: What’s the difference?

 Streamline your work in Asana

-Whether you’re implementing a waterfall or Agile approach, decide to run your teams on Scrum, or use Kanban boards, make sure you’re tracking your work in a central tool.
+Whether you’re implementing a waterfall or Agile approach, considering Kanban vs Scrum, or using Kanban boards, make sure you’re tracking your work in a central tool.

 When team members have clear insight into who’s doing what by when, they can more accurately plan their own work and hit their deliverables.